nonso-uj/archfolio/README.md

 ## 🧠 Features

-- 🌐 **Instant Portfolio Generation** — Just sign up, fill in your details, and your portfolio is live.
+- 🌐 **Instant Portfolio Generation**, Just sign up, fill in your details, and your portfolio is live.
-- 🖼️ **Project & Bio Management** — Add and update work, education, and personal info with ease.
+- 🖼️ **Project & Bio Management**, Add and update work, education, and personal info with ease.
-- 📱 **Responsive & Mobile-Ready** — Designed to look great on every screen.
+- 📱 **Responsive & Mobile-Ready**, Designed to look great on every screen.
-- 🔐 **Secure Architecture** — Built using modern security practices; your data stays private.
+- 🔐 **Secure Architecture**, Built using modern security practices; your data stays private.
-- 🛠️ **Powered by Payload CMS** — Headless CMS with a custom multi-tenant backend.
+- 🛠️ **Powered by Payload CMS**, Headless CMS with a custom multi-tenant backend.
-- ☁️ **Image Hosting with Cloudinary** — Seamless media upload and rendering.
+- ☁️ **Image Hosting with Cloudinary**, Seamless media upload and rendering.
-- ✨ **Beautiful UI/UX** — Built with TailwindCSS, Framer Motion, and a focus on clean design.
+- ✨ **Beautiful UI/UX**, Built with TailwindCSS, Framer Motion, and a focus on clean design.
-- 💬 **Email Integration** — Uses Nodemailer for user notifications.
+- 💬 **Email Integration**, Uses Nodemailer for user notifications.

 ---